Routemap

 Involvement of patients and the public (PPI) helps to shape fundamental aspects of the protocol to ensure it takes into account the needs of participants.
 Useful information and resources about PPI can be found in the Trial Planning & Design station.

-The NIHR Research Design Service (RDS) may provide support relating to aspects of protocol development such as trial design, choosing appropriate outcome measures and statistical input for researchers based in England.
+The NIHR Research Support Service (RSS) may provide support relating to aspects of protocol development such as trial design, choosing appropriate outcome measures and statistical input for researchers based in England.

 To support researchers to develop high quality protocols, the Health Research Authority have produced protocol guidance and a template download to assist organisations and individuals to improve the consistency and quality of their CTIMPs.
 The template is in line with regulatory requirements and the SPIRIT guidelines (Standard Protocol Items: Recommendations for Interventional Trials).
 Although the template is not mandatory, it contains all the elements that review bodies wish to consider, so protocols which have regard for the guidance and template are less likely to raise queries that can cause delays.